kbarkevich/CSharp-Neural-Network/README.md

 This project uses the .NET Core framework.

 ## Function Types
 This is currently a single-layer perceptron-based neural network.
-That means this network is abe to learn linearly seperable functions such as:
+That means this network is able to learn linearly seperable functions such as:
 * AND
 * OR
 * NOT